Quantum Computing for Query Containment of Conjunctive Queries: APPENDIX

 The scaling behavior for 2-cycle-to-$i$-chain (Figure~\ref{fig:2-cycle-to-i-chain}) is as expected, and both annealing and QAOA show the same trend: the solution probability decreases as the problem size grows.
 Simulated annealing reaches larger problem instances, due to the more favorable scaling behavior of the simulator~(SA).

 However, 2-chain-to-$i$-star (Figure~\ref{fig:2-chain-to-i-star}) displays a strikingly different scaling behavior, and much higher solution probabilities.
-With simulated annealing (SA), smaller instances even yield lower solution probabilities than larger ones, and the curve quickly reaches 100\%, so that each read returns an optimal solution.
-With QAOA, the solution probabilities remain higher compared to 2-cycle-to-$i$-chain, but there is a steep drop until all simulations exceed the timeout.
-To investigate the drop, we configured the ``bigshot'' configuration (purple dots in Figure~\ref{fig:2-chain-to-i-star}).
-Evidently, increasing the numbers of layers and shots improves the solution probabilities.
+With simulated annealing (SA), smaller instances even yield lower solution probabilities than larger ones, and the curve quickly reaches 100\%, i.e., each read returns an optimal solution.
+With QAOA (AerSim), the solution probabilities remain higher compared to 2-cycle-to-$i$-chain, but there is a steep drop until all simulations exceed the timeout.
+To investigate, we compare with the ``bigshot'' configuration (purple dots in Figure~\ref{fig:2-chain-to-i-star}).
+Evidently, increasing the number of layers, shots, and iterations improves the solution probabilities.

-\myparagraph{Discussion for RQ2} 2-cycle-to-$i$-chain scales as expected: the solution probability decreases with increasing problem size: Each additional variable increases the probability that the respective heuristic algorithm does not terminate in a global minimum.
+\myparagraph{Discussion} 2-cycle-to-$i$-chain scales as expected: the solution probability decreases with increasing problem size: Each additional variable increases the probability that the respective heuristic algorithm does not terminate in a global minimum.
 With QAOA, we exceed the capacity of the simulator sooner.

 To better understand the outstanding performance of 2-chain-to-$i$-star, we investigated the characteristics of this problem family.
 Section~\ref{sec:investigations} discusses the problem-specific energy landscape, where each local minimum is at the same time a global minimum.
 This provides favorable conditions for all solvers.
 Section~\ref{sec:investigations} also elaborates our hypothesis on what causes slightly inferior performance for small values of the parameter~$i$ with simulated annealing~(SA).